jtvandijk/pg-polygon-merge-repo/README.md

 ## Iteratively Merge Polygons in a Postgres/PostGIS database

 #### About
-Shell script (using psql) that allows you to iteratively merge (aggregate) adjacent polygons stored in a Postgres/PostGIS database using a minimum attribute value.
+Shell script (using psql) that allows you to iteratively merge (aggregate) adjacent polygons stored in a Postgres/PostGIS database by considering a minimum required value for a given variable.
 For instance, if you have polygons containing population data and you require all polygons to contain a minimum of 1,000 people, you can use this script to iteratively merge adjacent polygons until this threshold has been reached.
 With a large number of polygons to be aggregated this process may be slow.